mathewpareles/LLM-Research/README.md

 Spikes in the Density of States (DOS) lead to instabilities in the material, which can lead to topological superconductivity.
-We computed the Energy Spectrum of the above materials, along with their DOS.
-In the below plots, you can see that there are spikes in the DOS.
+In the following plots, you can see that there are spikes in the DOS.

 <p align="center">
 <img src="/images/5.png" alt="4 fold band" width="400"/>